See it if and only if you are one of those folks who insist on answering text messages with emojis instead of texted response. This show is for you.

-Don't see it if You're hoping for a satire.
+Don't see it if You are over forty.
 Read more

 CRITIC’S PICK.
 "There’s a Rom-Com in Your Phone.
 With Music: Everybody’s on hand, from a variety of Smileys to Nerd Face, and from Princess to Pile of Poo."